jasonbayton/11ty/_src/android/resolve-app-install-errors.md

 `Play App Signing Terms of Service not accepted`
 : You'll need to set up Play app signing from within the Play Console in order to upload AAB files from the iFrame.
 Follow my guide [here](/blog/2025/03/dabbling-with-aab-support-managed-google-play/).

+`For uploading an App Bundle you must be enrolled in Play App Signing` : If you're trying to replace an APK with an AAB, you'll need to enrol in Play app signing, as above.

+`APK signed with a key that is also used to sign an APK that is delivered to users.
+Because this app is enrolled in App Signing, you should create a different key to sign the APKs of this app.`
+: This should be self-explanatory, if inconvenient.
+You already have an app being delivered from Play with the key used to sign this app bundle, and Google wants you to use an alternative.
+If you'd like to use the key all the same, upload the AAB via the Google Play console instead.

 ## Missing anything?

 [Raise an issue](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&projects=&template=content-request.md&title=%5BContent+request%5D), or [get in touch](/contact).